 Tehran has many various and spectacular museums.
 In this part just some of the most viewed museums have been introduced.
-Visiting these significant museums is highly recommended to you.
+Visiting these significant museums is highly recommended.

 Iran national museum which is located in Tehran can be classified as the biggest and the most important museum in the field of archeology in Iran.
 All the invaluable things existing in this place belong to prehistory time up to Islamic era.
 This great museum is designed by the famous French architect Andre Godard in 1933.
 It covers Iran’s rich history.
 Designed by French architect André Godard and completed in 1928, it’s one of the most attractive modern buildings in Tehran, blending Sassanian principles such as the grand iwan-style entrance with artistic brickwork.
 It includes ceramics, pottery, stone figures and carvings, mostly taken from excavations at Persepolis, Ismail Abad (near Qazvin), Shush, Rey and Turang Tappeh.